Alone in the Dark (1992 video game): Writing and animation

 Items and characters in Alone in the Dark are three-dimensional objects, with characters averaging around 250 polygons.
 These 3D objects are rendered upon a two-dimensional fixed background.
-Due to the technical limitations of the day, the mixing of polygons and pre-rendered background images required the use of fixed camera anglesa situation which the game's designers used to limit the player's field of view, thereby engendering an aura of "apprehension and fear".
-Initially, Raynal had wanted to use photos of an actual mansion built in the 1920s as backgrounds, but this idea proved too ambitious for the 3D rendering tools available, and the team instead resorted to using hand-drawn bitmaps.
+Due to the technical limitations, the mixing of polygons and pre-rendered background images required the use of fixed camera anglesa situation which the designers used to limit the player's field of view, thereby engendering an aura of "apprehension and fear".
+Raynal had initially wanted to use photos of an actual mansion built in the 1920s as backgrounds, but this idea proved too ambitious for the 3D rendering tools available, and the team instead resorted to using hand-drawn bitmaps.

 The soundtrack to Alone in the Dark was created by Infogrames' in-house composer Philippe Vachey with the use of Ad Lib, Inc. sound cards.
 Vachey's "haunting and organic" score incorporated sonic essential elements often found in horror soundtracks, including piano hits and plucked strings.
-Upon Raynal's request, Vachey also created musical compositions that corresponded to each of the game's many monsters.
-While Raynal intended these tracks to only play whenever a monster appeared on screen, Vachey proposed that they occasionally play even when an enemy was absent.
-This, Vachey reasoned, would scare the player into thinking they were in danger when they were otherwise perfectly safe.
-Raynal also wanted the game to incorporate realistic sound effects to heighten its atmosphere, and so Vachey incorporated Sound Blaster audio samples into his sound design.
+Upon Raynal's request, Vachey also created musical compositions that corresponded to each of the monsters.
+While Raynal intended these tracks to only play whenever a monster appeared on-screen, Vachey proposed that they occasionally play even when an enemy was absent.
+Vachey reasoned that this would scare the player into thinking they were in danger when they were otherwise perfectly safe.
+Raynal also wanted the game to have realistic sound effects to heighten its atmosphere, and so Vachey incorporated Sound Blaster audio samples into his sound design.
 While absent from the original release, the 1993 CD-ROM re-release of Alone in the Dark featured introductory voice-overs.

 While most of Alone in the Dark's production cycle was defined by a spirit of optimism and creative enthusiasm, the bug-testing phase wore out the team.
-Raynal, in particular, grew dissatisfied with almost every aspect of Alone in the Dark and felt certain that players would notice all of its flaws.
-Raynal's mood further soured when, just before release, Bruno Bonnell requested that Raynal replace the line "Game created by Frédérick Raynal" in the game's credits with "Game created by Infogrames."
-Raynal complied but felt as if he was being denied full recognition for his work (a snub he later called "the trauma of [his] life").
+Raynal, in particular, grew dissatisfied with almost every aspect of Alone in the Dark and felt certain players would notice all of its flaws.
+Raynal's mood further declined when, just before release, Bruno Bonnell requested that Raynal replace the line "Game created by Frédérick Raynal" in the credits with "Game created by Infogrames".
+Raynal complied, but felt as if he was being denied full recognition for his work (a snub he later called "the trauma of [his] life").
 After Alone in the Dark proved to be a success, Infogrames tapped Raynal to direct a sequel.
 However, they demanded that he "keep the same engine", which Raynal felt was too great of a restriction; he and his team left the company soon thereafter.